chipxsd/stream-based-sync/stream-based-sync.md

 - **messaging** -- having the same view of messages and conversations across clients; web, mobile, etc. Receiving messages and their delivery and read receipts from other participants on all the clients.
-- **photo sharing** -- shared photo stream with all participants.
+- **photo sharing** -- shared photo stream with all subscribers.
 - **file sharing** -- backing up a content of a folder from local filesystem to cloud.
-- online **text** and **spreadsheet editors** -- having multiple users working on the same text or spreadsheet document at once.
+- online **text** and **spreadsheet editors** -- having multiple users editing the same text or spreadsheet document at the same time.
 Seeing the text coming in as users type in different paragraphs.
 - **multiplayer games** -- same state of the world for all players on the same server.
 Things as trivial as picking up ammo or weapons from the ground, etc.